Career Pathways & Outcomes

 Each summer, Career Services issues an employment survey to alumni of all programs who graduated one year ago.
 We are pleased to report that a majority of our graduates consistently find employment within the first three months after graduating.
 Take a closer look at the results of our surveys.

-• 97% of PA class of 2022 passed their PANCE examination on their first attempt (based on the 6-month alumni survey results with a 70% response rate)
+• 96% of PA class of 2023 passed their PANCE examination on their first attempt (based on data pulled directly from the National Commission on Certification of Physician Assistants)

 Type of Employer